Skip to content

 After pre-checks, you’ll see the build configuration dialog with three options:

-When enabled, the build continues executing plugins even if one fails.
-This is useful during development when you want to see which plugins succeed and which need work, rather than stopping at the first failure.
+Won’t halt the deployment on plugin failure — errored builds can be published for interim testing, but it’s not recommended.
+Useful during development when you want to see which plugins succeed and which need work rather than stopping at the first failure.

-• 5 minutes — frequent snapshots, maximum safety
+• 15 minutes — most frequent, maximum recovery safety

-• Custom — set any interval from 1 to 120 minutes
+• Custom — set any interval you want

 More frequent snapshots mean you can recover from failures with less lost work, but they add time to the build.

-Click Start Build in the configuration dialog to begin.
+Click Launch Build in the configuration dialog to begin.
 The system will:

 1. Clone infrastructure VMs (Ansible Control Node, Network Router, APT Mirror, File Share)